zaka7024/Layan/README.md

+# [discontinued]
-This project is for a graphic language called 'Layan' (Under Development).
+This project is for a graphic language called 'Layan'.
 - project name: 'Layan'.
 - name asset: arabic language.
 - tools: java